how to consign

 4. Count pieces to puzzles, make sure toys work and have working batteries.
 Children are very good at helping with this.

 5. Wash any items that require washing.
 Clean toys.
+Put stuffed animals through the wash if able.

 6. Organize items into size/gender/type for your ease and organization.
 This helps for entering, tagging, and dropping off!